MichelleRos/ardupilot_wiki/blimp/source/docs/what-you-need.rst

 Telemetry Radio
 ===============

-A telemetry radio allows your Copter to communicate with your ground station from the air using the MAVLink protocol.
-This allows you to interact with your missions in real time and receive streaming data from your copter's cameras and other components.
-This adds considerable convenience to your missions!
+A telemetry radio allows your blimp to communicate with your ground station from the air using the MAVLink protocol.
+This allows you to interact with Blimp in real time and receive streaming data from your blimps.

 We recommend the telemetry radio solutions linked from the :ref:`Telemetry Landing Page <common-telemetry-landingpage>`.
 Remember that if using